 Wilderness Aware Rafting Goes Green With Renewable Solar and Wind Power

 In May of 2008, Wilderness Aware installed a state of the art wind and solar power system at our 17 acre Colorado Headquarters.
-We are Colorado’s first rafting company to incorporate renewable energy into its power grid!
+We are Colorado’s first rafting company to incorporate renewable energy into its operation!

-Our large property and Colorado’s 300 days of sunshine and windy off-rafting season weather are a perfect fit for this ambitious project.
+Our large property and Colorado’s 300 days of sunshine and windy non-rafting season weather are a perfect fit for this ambitious project.

 — Joe and Sue Greiner and the Entire Staff of Wilderness Aware